coder-591/Backend-code-/Readme.md

 <b>5.Express Middleware Parses Body</b><br>

 When you add in your code it parses or read the raw data and convert into json format or JS object and lastly it attach the converted data with req.body => it is by default "undefiend".<br>

-* app.use(express.json());<br>
+- app.use(express.json());<br>

 <b>Flow in One Line</b><br>

-* Form → Browser builds HTTP request → Sends over network → Server receives raw stream → Middleware parses → Data attached to req.body.
+- Form → Browser builds HTTP request → Sends over network → Server receives raw stream → Middleware parses → Data attached to req.body.

+# About request and response objects

+1- req and res are created by Node.js http server.<br>
+2- Express wraps & extends them with extra methods.<br>
+3- They are passed automatically into your route handler.<br>
+4- You don’t define them → they are provided by default per request.<br>